clabordec/Ansible/README.md

 ## Key Features
 - <b>Agentless Architecture</b>: Ansible operates without the need for agent installation on managed nodes, reducing overhead and simplifying management.
 - <b>Human-Readable Playbooks</b>: Use YAML syntax to define and automate workflows, making it accessible to both developers and system administrators.
-- Extensive Modules: A wide range of built-in modules cover various system and application tasks, with support for custom module creation.
+- <b>Extensive Modules</b>: A wide range of built-in modules cover various system and application tasks, with support for custom module creation.
 - Idempotency: Ensures that repetitive executions of playbooks achieve the same results, preventing unintended changes.
 - Secure and Scalable: Securely manage thousands of nodes from a single control machine, scaling easily with organizational growth.